MileHacker Logo

 • Book in advance, especially during peak season.
 Pick up at airport centers or downtown.

 • Valid driver's license (IDP required if not in English).
-Minimum age usually 21 (surcharge for people UNDER the age of 25).
+Minimum age usually 21 (surcharge for those YOUNGER than 25).

-• Major credit card in driver'the name is necessary.
+• Major credit card in driver's name is necessary.

 • Major companies: Enterprise, Hertz, Avis, Budget, National, Dollar, Thrifty, Alamo, Sixt.